lblod/app-digitaal-loket/README.md

 ##### Healing Process

-The healing process allows the service to "manually" move data to vendor graphs by the following the same rules defined in `subjectsAndPaths.js`, by trigger a `POST` request to the `/healing` endpoint of the service.
+The healing process allows the service to "manually" copy data to vendor graphs by the following the same rules defined in `subjectsAndPaths.js`.
+Trigger a `POST` request to the `/healing` endpoint of the service to start the healing.